Clinical Laboratory Science Clinical Year Program

 Prerequisites, Application, and Admission

 Requirements for admission to the clinical year program are set by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), Wright State Undergraduate Curriculum and Academic Policy Committee (UCAPC), and the Clinical Laboratory Sciences Program.
 Applicants to the program may either be completing requirements for a bachelor's degree in Clinical Lab Science or a related natural science, or already have a baccalaureate degree from a regionally accredited college or university including courses in biological sciences, chemistry and math, and will receive a certificate of completion once the candidate has successfully completed the program.
 Applicants intending to complete the bachelor's degree in Clinical Laboratory Science at Wright State University must pass all science and math classes with at least a C and successfully complete the clinical year.
 All applicants must have an overall GPA of 2.7.

 Eligible applicants from nonaffiliated universities will be considered.
 These applicants must also meet NAACLS and Program requirements before they can enter the program.

 Applicants with a foreign baccalaureate degree must meet NAACLS, American Society of Clinical Pathology, and Program criteria before they enter the clinical year program.
 A transcript evaluation is required.

-Admission to Wright State University or the Department of Biological Sciences does not automatically guarantee admission into the clinical year program.
+Admission to Wright State University or the Department of Biological Sciences does not automatically guarantee admission into the Medical Laboratory Science program.